nov1n/pixyll/about.md

 ---

 I

-- am Dutch as well as Italian (yes this means my hands make those funny gestures when I talk)
+- am Dutch as well as Italian (yes including the funny hand gestures)
 - study Computer Science at the TU Delft in the Netherlands
 - read psychology books in trains and buses
 - love to build (web) apps using the latest technologies